-The process of getting a bartender’s license is straightforward.
+The process of getting a bartender’s license in Washington is straightforward.
 The need for bartender licensing or certification varies throughout the United States.
 Here’s how future bartenders can earn their alcohol server certification and start working a bartending job.

 Getting a Bartender’s License Varies by Location